top of page

 Cold Weather

 That's a temporary penalty that disappears once the temperature rises again, not a permanent one.
-A big reason for that penalty is the cabin heater in a EV uses electricity to operate.
+A big reason for that penalty is that the cabin heater in an EV uses electricity to operate.

 Towing